AntCMS-org/AntCMS/readme.md

  - Support for custom themes.
  - Per-theme additional styles applied to markdown content.
  - Plugin suppport.
- - Uses Markdown to write content and YAML for the infrequently needed configuration setup..
+ - Uses Markdown to write content and YAML for the infrequently needed configuration setup.

 ## System Requirements